 Is it time to get connectivity in your aircraft?
 This blog focuses on Bluetooth connectivity from your mobile devices to your avionics equipment.
 We show you one of the simple solutions on the market that people are using.
 If we want to modernize your aircraft with connectivity, you should watch this vlog!

-Are you trying to figure out all these new digital auto-pilots that have hit the market in the last 12 months?
+Are you trying to figure out all these new digital auto-pilots that have hit the Aviation market in the last 12 months?
 Sparkchaser devoted this video to talking about three of the more popular options including the Garmin GFC 500, the Garmin GFC 600, and the S-TEC 3100.
-Think we missed the TruTrak Vizion in our review?
-Think again, because we'll have a video on that auto-pilot soon.
+In our opinion Autopilots are changing the game and everyone seems to be getting them or at least interested in them.
+They make your life easier on longer flights which allows you to be more focused on other things like looking for traffic or listening to ATC.
+Check out our autopilot review!

 One of the most trending topics in the world today is Cyber Security and/or Cyber Terror.
 Hacking and cyber exploits have been around for a very long time, but the sophistication of these attacks are what scares me.
 We’re not talking about hacking someone’s Facebook account or illegally gaining access to their computer so you can watch the camera built-in to the computer.
 We’re talking about State sponsored, foreign and domestic, cyber attacks as a primary means of combat or terror.
 Let’s face it, it hasn’t been long since the US allegedly used the Stuxnet attack as a “cyber weapon” against the control systems of Iranian nuclear power plants.
 We now live in a cyber world and we should all be be concerned about Cyber Security because these exploits are very common and the entire world is worried about them.